stuartkeith/soundcloud-recorder/README.md

 - Look at MP3 encoding library for ActionScript to shorten upload times.

-- The authorisation process could be improved substantially - when the callback URL is called, JavaScript could be used to parse the access token and expiry time (converting it into a Date object), store that data in LocalStorage via toJSON(), then refresh the page without the query params (to avoid the user bookmarking the page with the query params in it).
-The Date object could then be checked when the user returns to the page, with a prompt to re-authorise if the token is due to expire soon.

 - Visual appearance of the app could be improved.

 - MinimalComponents could be replaced with Flex.
 MinimalComps does not seem to